MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 `MvxAndroidViewsContainer` will (finally!) no longer force every activity to run on a new task (`ActivityFlags.NewTask` won't be added anymore by default).

+#### Shared element transitions

+Because everyone loves animations, we are lucky that [@Plac3hold3r](https://github.com/Plac3hold3r) did a great job and improved our support for shared element transitions.
+As it is a very Android specific topic, you might need to read a bit about how it works before getting your hands into it.

+Once you are ready to start implementing it, take a look at our [official documentation](https://www.mvvmcross.com/documentation/presenters/android-view-presenter) and the Playground sample if you want to see some code.

 #### Nested fragments

 Both versions of our provided ViewPresenters (default and AppCompat) now support nested fragments!
 To be fair we did support this in the past, but we took it from 1 level indentation to N levels.
 Quite cool, right?
 Kudos to [@Qwin](https://github.com/Qwin).